ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/producttype_search.md

 The `ProductType` catalog element can appear in the search result of products.

-For this to happen you can modify the configuration adding `ses_product_type` to the product list or to product search.
+For this to happen you need to modify the configuration by adding `ses_product_type` to the product list or to product search.

-`use_display_in_product_list_flag` enables or disables the use of the `productType` flag when displaying search and display in product list:
+`use_display_in_product_list_flag` enables or disables the use of the `productType` flag when displaying in search and in product list:

 `use_display_in_product_list_flag: true`